wizeline/wize-docs/interview-process/engineers/on-site/tiny-url-challenge-wp.md

 - Ask the candidate to have his/her own PHP development environment ready.
 - Be sure to mention the need for a MySql database.
+- Let the candidate know the on-site challenge will include creating an API and a wordpress plugin.

 ## Overview [⬆️](tiny-url-challenge.md#overview)